Copyright © 2004-2010 DogStar Kennel

 Let's face it, if your animals run into a porcupine you will need a small set of needle nose pliers.

 Spring and Fall can turn deadly in some parts of the world.
-A coat, hat, extra gloves, heavy socks, a goat coat for your animals, might just save your life it the weather turns bad and you are stuck in camp longer then you had planned.
+A coat, hat, extra gloves, an extra pair of heavy socks, a goat coat for your animals, might just save your life it the weather turns bad and you are stuck in camp longer then you had planned.

 If you will be gone for the week end or for a week, it is a good idea to take a little extra food and extra drink mix just in case you do get stuck there or if you are a bit hungrier then expected.
 The idea of taking goats is so that you can enjoy yourself in camp and on the trail, carry a little extra.